A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Collaboration Challenges and On-ramps throughout the Open LLM Lifecycle (RQ1)

-\textbf{Challenge: Fast-paced development cycles prevent sustained collaborations.} The fast-paced nature of open LLM development makes it difficult to maintain long-term engagement and build lasting collaborative relationships in open LLM projects.
-I14 from Ant Group observes that, \textit{``many AI open source projects are very short living.
-They do not live longer.
-They just appear for one or two months and they will disappear forever.''}

-\textbf{On-ramp: Collaborative reproduction of existing models for broader access.} Developers with complementary expertise collaborate on reproducing existing models to address licensing limitations and expand access within the open source community.
+Formal partnerships between and across communities and organisations provide essential enablers and mediators for model collaborations.
+For example, developers of base and derivative models collaborate formally and informally to enhance both model capabilities and regional representation (\textbf{PreTrOnR-2}).
+These collaborations involve information sharing, early access arrangements, and data contributions and partnerships that benefit the broader ecosystem.
+AI Singapore has engaged with both the Llama team at Meta and the Gemma team at Google, with different levels of collaboration in each case.
+Another example of collaboration regards the reproduction of existing models to enable broader access, e.g., due to licensing restrictions (\textbf{PreTrOnR-1}).
 These reproduction efforts leverage shared codebases and architectural similarities to accelerate development.
-For example, EleutherAI and Hugging Face collaborated on implementing Meta's first Llama model, with I3 from EleutherAI noting that, this \textit{``Llama implementation in Hugging Face is actually authored by a mixture of Hugging Face staff and EleutherAI volunteers''} and was \textit{``substantially based on our model code because the Llama model and our model are architecturally very similar.''}
+For example, EleutherAI and Hugging Face collaborated on implementing Meta's first Llama model.

-\textbf{On-ramp: Strategic partnerships between foundation model and specialized model developers.} The developers of base models and derivative models create formal and informal collaborations to enhance both model capabilities and regional representation.
-These collaborations involve information sharing, early access arrangements, and data contributions and partnerships that benefit the broader ecosystem.
-For example, AI Singapore has engaged with both the Llama team at Meta and the Gemma team at Google, with different levels of collaboration in each case.
-While the engagement with Meta involved communication through private Slack channels and early access arrangements, the collaboration with Google has been more extensive, including joint development work such as building SEA-LION v4 together.
-Both collaborations were motivated by the principle that \textit{``it is a net benefit if Southeast Asian languages and cultures are better represented across all models.''}.
-These engagements have included communication and information sharing regarding model roadmaps, discussion on specific features, and various forms of technical collaboration.

-\textbf{On-ramp: External domain experts contribute specialized knowledge through advisory roles.} External domain experts contribute specialized knowledge to collaborative projects through advisory roles, which is particularly valuable when core teams lack specific technical expertise.
-This enables projects to access high-level guidance without requiring full-time commitment from contributors.
-For example, I16 from Masakhane describes how, \textit{``we ask for technical advice.
-So we did some project on machine translation evaluation.
-I have not done this before, so we requested at Masakhane, and one professor from the U.S. was interested [and said,] 'Okay, I can help.'
-She has been doing machine translation for many, many years, so she contributed mostly on technical skills.''}